julien-ctx/42-piscine-rankings/README.md

-# 42 Piscine Rankings: a script to stalk the piscine!
+# 42 Piscine Rankings: A Script To Stalk The Piscine!

 ## Installation and usage